What the Shape and Color of Your Stool Say About Your Health

-Absorption: the molecules pass through your digestive tract to reach your bloodstream and are distributed to your organs.
+Absorption: the molecules pass through your digestive tract to reach your bloodstream, which distributes them to your organs.

-Egestion: Your body eliminates any food residues that weren’t digested.
+Egestion: Your body eliminates any food residues that you didn’t digest.

 Most of your stool is composed of about 75% water and the rest includes bacteria from the food that couldn’t be digested, along with substances that are shed by your intestines and the liver.